CoinRabbit Review – Is CoinRabbit Safe & Legit?

 WHY ONLY USDT/USDC FOR LOANS AND ONLY A FEW COINS AS COLLATERAL?

 It has to do with liquidity and stability.
 USDT is the world’s biggest stablecoin by market cap(5th position), followed closely by USDC in 9th position.
-Also, the nine cryptocurrencies that can be put down as loans have strong market caps.
-Therefore, even in a sharp market decline, the liquidity of these assets can still be counted on.
+Also, the nine cryptocurrencies that can be put down as crypto-backed loans have strong market caps.
+Therefore, even in a sharp market decline, the liquidity of these digital assets can still be counted on.

 WHAT CAN YOU DO WITH YOUR USDT LOAN?